Dasharo/docs/docs/transparent-validation/msi-z690/assembly-and-validation.md

 ## Device assembly

-Below is the complete procedure for assembling a computer.
+### Full set assembly

+Section below describes the procedure of complete assembling of the working station.

 1. Unpack all equipment.
 1. Place the motherboard in front of you, this is the component with which most